-Unfortunately, someone had to pay a price for this wealth.
-In Haiti, it was enslaved people from Africa who had been brought to work the land after disease killed off most of the island’s native peoples.
-Pierre was a descendent of these African slaves, but he was lucky because his owner, Monsieur Bérard, educated him, had him baptized, and treated him well.
+In Haiti, enslaved people from Africa were brought to work the land after disease killed off most of the island’s native peoples.
+Pierre was a descendent of these African slaves.

 In 1793, the slaves in Haiti were getting more and more dissatisfied, and it was clear that war would come soon.
-The Bérards moved to New York, and soon after they began what they had hoped would be a short stay, rebellion broke out back home.
+The Bérard family, with Pierre as one of their slaves, moved to New York, and soon after they began what they had hoped would be a short stay, rebellion broke out back home.
 They heard the news that their plantation had been burned to the ground, and Monsieur Bérard died.

 Madame Bérard was left without anything and anyone to help her.
 Except, of course, Pierre.

 In New York, Pierre had been training in what you might think of as an unusual job: he’d been learning how to be a hairdresser.
 In those days, hairdressing was about a lot more than haircuts.
 If you can remember pictures you’ve seen of ladies during that time, you’ll recall that hairstyles, especially for wealthy women, were very fancy, with hair stacked high, and lots of curls and ribbons hanging from the mountain of hair on their heads.
 It took skill to put a look like that together.
 It took time, and it took money.
 It seems as if Pierre was in just the right profession, after all.